ChickenProp/chickenprop.github.com/drafts/short-essays.md

 title: Short essays on various things I've watched
 layout: draft
 ---
 Sometimes I write things in places that aren't here.
 Sometimes I think those things are worth preserving.
 Some of those things follow, with minor editing, mostly on the subject of various movies that I've watched.
-Also two stage musicals, one TV show, and one music video.
+Also two stage musicals, one TV show, one short story, and one music video.
 They were written over the past four years, so I can't necessarily talk intelligently about these things any more.
 When I name a thing, spoilers generally follow.

 ### I don't really get *[The Hurt Locker](https://en.wikipedia.org/wiki/The_Hurt_Locker)*